Blue Ridge PRISM Inc

 How We Began

 Blue Ridge PRISM Inc began in 2014 with Rod and Maggie Walker, landowners in Albemarle County, and Jake Hughes, Exotic Plant Management Biological Science Technician for Shenandoah National Park.
-Rod and Maggie were alerted to the problem of invasive plants in the Blue Ridge by the invasive bittersweet (Celastrus orbiculatus) vines that were strangling 15 acres of this family’s timber forest.
+Rod and Maggie were alerted to the problem of invasive plants in the Blue Ridge by Asiatic bittersweet (Celastrus orbiculatus) vines that were strangling 15 acres of this family’s forest.
 Concerned about the economic damage posed by this invasive vine, and by the many other invasive plants that abound in this region, Rod and Maggie contacted Jake for information and advice.
 More people joined the conversation, and Blue Ridge PRISM was born.

 - Seasonal Workshops – the best place to start after reading information on our website where you will learn identification and treatment options